-How and what Mountain Gorillas feed on
+How and what mountain gorilla feed on

-Gorillas consume food all day long, but the majority of the food that Mountain gorillas consume is stems, bamboo shoots, fruits, leaves, roots, larvae, ants, and a variety of other things.
+Gorillas consume food all day long, but the majority of the food that mountain gorillas consume is stems, bamboo shoots, fruits, leaves, roots, larvae, ants, and a variety of other things.

 The process of training gorillas to grow accustomed to people, adapt their way of life, and be in their company is known as “gorilla habituation.”
 This experience is unique to Uganda (Bwindi Impenetrable National Park), where there are 11 habituated gorilla families and visitors spend four hours rather than one hour with the apes while trekking.